Representation and Engagement

 NATS

 NATS is an international corporation that provides air navigation services and is part-owned by airlines.
 The UK government holds a golden share.
-NATS is responsible for the UK’s en-route airspace, which is essentially the upper airspace above 7-9000′.
+NATS, through NERL, is responsible for the UK’s en-route airspace, which is essentially the upper airspace above 7000′, as well as acting as an ANSP for several UK airports.

 NATS Consultations can be viewed here.

 Gliding is primarily impacted by UK regulations.
-However, occasional consultations outside of the aviation regulation domain are relevant and responsed to either by BGA or through Europe Air Sports.
+However, as the UK has retained many EU regulations, EU or EASA consultations can be relevant and are responded to either by BGA or through EGU or EAS.

 EU consultations can be viewed here.